shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 * 2022-11-17 09:00 to 11:00 CET
 * *Emerging Intelligence: Embodiment, Cognition from Interaction, Development and Evolution*
 * Lecturer: Fabio Bonsignorio
-* 10:10 Guest lecture by Martin Stoelen:
+* 10:00 Guest lecture by Martin Stoelen:
   * Western Norway University of Applied Sciences, Bergen, Norway
   * *"Soft robots for the hard problem of picking soft berries”"*
+* 10:45 Koans Announcement

 ### Lecture 4: Morphological Computation, Self-Organization of Behaviors and Adaptive Morphologies